ScubaAnon/scuba-diving-general/sdg.md

 There are a few good springs that allow open water divers.
 To list a few, Devils Den, Blue Grotto, Vortex, Paradise, Buford.
 While they allow open water divers they are still overhead environments for the most part.
 Dive within your limits.

 As far as ocean the choices are vast.
 I don't do a ton of ocean diving but to name a few good charters, Tanks A Lot out of Tampa, Horizon Divers out of Key Largo, and in West Palm/Jupiter area, Pura Vida, Jupiter Dive Center, Stuart Scuba, Pirates Paradise.

+#### US: Lake Michigan
+Not much info: >>>/out/1937852

+### Caribbean
+#### Bahamas
+*"Brian Kakuk is a well regarded cave diving instructor and the Bahamas have beautiful cave systems."* - Anon, paraphrased.
+>>>/out/1920859

+#### Britain: Virgin Islands
+Wayward Wall, Jost Van Dyke. *"It's a nice, easy and peaceful dive with a max depth of about 65ft and zero current."* - Anon.

+### Red Sea
+#### Egypt: Safaga
+Pretty nice dives around the area.
+Shaab Claude divesite is recommended.
+>>>/out/1920269

+#### Egypt: Sinai Peninsula
+*"amazing night dives in Eilat, but its basically the less awesome version of Sinai cause its the tip of the red sea and its a tourist city so the reef is pretty beat up there."* - Anon, probably talking about the Gulf of Aqaba (which includes the well-known Dahab).

+### Indian Ocean
+#### Nicobar Islands
+*"in the Andaman Islands(specifically from Nicobar island) you used to have dives that went out to Barren Island, one the most pristine diving sites I've had the privilege of seeing, I'm talking field's of corals going out around as far as you can see with a sheer rock wall on your one side with 60-50 meters of clarity."* - Anon

+### South China Sea
+#### Thailand: Ko Tao
+Controversial for producing a mixed bag of divers and dive instructors.
+Apparently a great place if you're an instructor who needs to get experience under his/her belt.

+*"Koh Tao specifically is the place to be if you just want bulk work since its jam packed with tourists, you can get plenty of experience and make a humble pay that covers the basics(housing, food, booze, weed)."* - Anon.

 ## Video resources:
 Open Water diving skills: